agallenberger/flask-wrapper/README.md

 # flask-wrapper
-Wraps Flask into its own class
+Wraps Flask into its own class.

+An example implementation is shown in example.py.